Welcome to Casual Money Talk’s first-ever blog series, “1 Vs. 20”.

 Paying rent or mortgage?
 Not for these frugal ninjas:

-9. “No one knew about this but I literally lived in my car for an entire summer to save money.
-I had all my stuff in a self storage and kept blankets and pillows in my trunk, along with clothes and a cooler for canned and shelf-stable foods.
+9. “No one knew about this, but I literally lived in my car for an entire summer to save money.
+I had all my stuff in self-storage and kept blankets and pillows in my trunk, along with clothes and a cooler for canned and shelf-stable foods.
 I showered at Planet Fitness, spent evenings at the library and local bars, and then read free ebooks on my phone before bed.
 Oh yeah, I slept in the Walmart parking lot (putting sun visors on all the car windows).

 — Ashley (age 26) from Spring Lake, North Carolina, USA

 10. “When I was in my 20s, a friend and I decided to buy a $2,500 car together.
 But we had no money, so we had to get creative.
 We were living in the country at the time, so we moved out of our apartments and moved into a tent we set up in the woods.

 We spent two months in the woods hunting and fishing.
 We hardly spent a dime but were still able to make it to work each and every day.